josephclaytonhansen/okcss-dev/docs/project_info.md

 #### Why create a new interface?
 Seabass differs significantly from similar interfaces such as WordPress or Ghost.org in that it is *writer* focused.
 Most content editing platforms are created by developers, for developers.
 Seabass is specifically designed to be easy for content writers to use and meet all their needs in the simplest way possible.

-_Big thanks to the Content Lead (and my lovely wife) on this project, Denise Hansen, for her direction and guidance on achieving these goals!_
+_Big thanks to the Content Lead on this project, Denise Hansen, for her direction and guidance on achieving these goals!_

 Seabass is also faster and smaller than other content editors, both on the server side and the client side.
 With lighter (and carefully engineered) network loads, Seabass is designed to work on anything from a desktop computer wired to fiber to a old mobile phone on the edge of cell coverage.